 How will your local community benefit from this project?

 For example, if you are asking for funds to help young people paint a mural on a wall somewhere in the community, the people directly benefitting are those young people who are painting, but the presence of the mural would then have a wider benefit to the rest of the community.

-Please choose the Primary people/issues who will directly benefit from this project that you are seeking funding for.
-You may also tick the box for Secondary people/issues who will indirectly benefit.
+Please choose the primary people/issues that will directly benefit from this project that you are seeking funding for.
+You may also tick the box for secondary people/issues who will indirectly benefit.

 Note: The primary beneficiaries are the people who will directly benefit; usually those participating in the project.

-Please provide a breakdown of the costs related to your project such as volunteer expenses, staff costs, hall hire, equipment cost.
+Please provide a breakdown of the costs related to your project such as volunteer expenses, staff costs, hall hire and equipment costs.

 Include cost per hour, number of hours per week, number of weeks per year.